Brazil's Jair Bolsonaro in hospital for checks, possible operation | DW | 03.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-President Jair Bolsonaro was taken to a Sao Paulo hospital overnight with a suspected intestinal obstruction, domestic media report.
+President Jair Bolsonaro was taken to a Sao Paulo hospital overnight with a suspected intestinal obstruction.
 He has suffered several complications since he was stabbed at a rally in 2018.

 TV Globo showed images of him disembarking from the presidential plane on foot with his entourage.
 He had been returning from a weekend break over New Year in the south of the country.
 Globo said he was taken to the hospital after landing in Sao Paulo.